EURODEO/e-soh-wis2box-demo/README.md

 A month of KNMI BUFR files can be found in the `knmi-data` directory.

 Now follow the following steps to setup the system and load the data.
-* Check out master branch from https://github.com/wmo-im/wis2box
+* Check out main branch from https://github.com/wmo-im/wis2box

 * Put the `dev.env` file from the `e-soh-wis2box-demo` project in the wis2box main project directory.